blakeblackshear/frigate/docs/docs/configuration/genai.md

 ### Supported Models

 You must use a vision capable model with Frigate.
 Current model variants can be found [in their documentation](https://ai.google.dev/gemini-api/docs/models/gemini).
-At the time of writing, this includes `gemini-1.5-pro`, `gemini-1.5-flash`, and `gemini-pro-vision`.
+At the time of writing, this includes `gemini-1.5-pro` and `gemini-1.5-flash`.

 ### Get API Key